DavidHickman/tnris.org/content/markdown/news/2015-11-03-forum-thank-you-photo-recap.md

 Jacquie Hrncir and John Clary from the City of Austin discuss the management of special events using ArcGIS Online.

 ![Plotter Pro, a Gold Sponsor, shows off their high-quality prints to a forum attendee.](static/images/texas-gis-forum/2015/forum-recap/43_web.jpg)
-Plotter Pro, a Gold Sponsor, shows off their high-quality prints to a forum attendee.
+Plotter Pro, a Gold Sponsor, shows off their high-quality prints to Harold Rogers from the Bureau of Economic Geology (BEG).

 ![Two men look over a printout of a photo of themselves](static/images/texas-gis-forum/2015/forum-recap/37_web.jpg) Into the looking glass...We were officially having too much fun.